UAPrivacy/website/README.md

 # website

-npm install
+"npm install"

 then

-npm run start to start dev server
+"npm run start" to start dev server

 or

-npm run build to build into dist/
+"npm run build" to build into dist/